Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-The Kyusha Kai motorbikes are distinct.
 The group customizes vintage bikes so that the seats have a tall backrest and everything is color-coordinated.
+Fashion meets function.

 In the Palace x NEIGHBORHOOD images, the bike’s decorations include sparkling flame prints or wavy lime green stripes.
-Sure, the new collaborative clothes are cool, but it’s these custom-made bikes that really steal the show.
+Sure, the new collaborative clothes are cool, but these custom-made bikes really steal the show.

 Your Highsnobiety privacy settings have blocked this YouTube video.

-Captured by director Isaac Lamb, the resulting high-octane content is thrilling, a behind-the-scenes look into a true, little-known underground movement.
-With the added touch of pioneering Italian sportswear.
+Captured by director Isaac Lamb, the resulting high-octane content is thrilling, a behind-the-scenes look into a true, little-known underground movement with the added touch of pioneering Italian sportswear.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.